 They were crown princesses of both the clan and the realm, or technically Goneril was, being an instant older.
 The twin daughters of the late Queen Rhiannon had had a quite pampered childhood; often tricking their courtiers into dressing in each other's clothes and playing they were one another, either for prank, scapegoating, or both purposes.
 "Regan?"
 No, I'm Goneril, in fact.
 Regan parts her hair to the right, and I to the left!
 (Only both of them know that they switched hairstyles once in a while!)

 At least until a new queen came to the Caer and turned their lives upside down.
-Lady Aoife, a stepchild herself of a lesser earl, was soon the consort of King Llyr; but if the presence of a stepmother --a young and lovely, fire-haired new queen, in the best of spirits feeling that all eyes were upon her-- drawing all attention that was theirs by right proved disturbing... but even more proved the increase of Aoife's girth until, when springtime came, there was a third princess in the Great Hall.
+Lady Aoife, a stepchild herself of a lesser earl, was soon the consort of King Llyr; but if the presence of a stepmother --a young and lovely, fire-haired new queen, in the best of spirits feeling that all eyes were upon her-- drawing all attention that was theirs by right proved disturbing... even more disturbing proved the increase of Aoife's girth until, when springtime came, there was a third princess in the Great Hall.
 Not to say that Cordelia, with that puffy little face and that mop of fire-red locks, wasn't adorable --as all infant children are and were-- but her two older stepsisters had become practically invisible.
 Metaphorically, not literally.
 Which left them far more time to conspire together and cook up even more sinister pranks, far more serious than the usual jests of children.